nrjjones/Qtools/README.md

 - frtab(df, x) - Creates a frequency table of variable x from data df with format % (N).
 - ctab(df, x, y) - Creates a crosstab of variables x by y from data df with format % (N).
 - cbtab(df, n) - Create a frequency table of col n from data df with format % (N).
+- catatab(df, x, stub) - Creates a CATA frequency for vars that contain "x" (eg "Q15" to make a table of Q15_1 to Q15_5) and removes stub text from the question.
 - codebk(x, varlist) - Creates a codebook with file name x of frtabs from varlist.
 - openend(oe, n, pnum) - Exports comments from oe for col n and adds pnum to file name.
 Use with a for loop for all OE vars.